engeljason/chess_openings_analysis/README.md

 # eagles

 Temporary description for project 1
-Jason Engel